 Interesting facts about crabs show an exciting view of the realm of crustaceans.
 While there are more than 6,800 species of decapods in the world, they seem to be a staple in marine ecosystems.
 Crabs, with their exoskeleton and ability to move sideways, display exceptional adaptations that are unrelated to their unique reproductive techniques or limb regeneration abilities.

-In this article, we will be discussing anatomy, habitats, diets, and ecological functions, all in great detail with regard to these resilient and varied creatures.
+In this article, we will be discussing information like anatomy, habitats, diets, and ecological functions—all about crabs in great detail with regard to these resilient and varied creatures.
 If you are excited to learn just why crabs are crucial to our ecosystem, read on, brought to you by Petacrab.

-Number of Species: More than 6,800 species of crabs are known worldwide.
+Species Number Info: More than 6,800 species of crabs are known worldwide.

 Lifespan: Small crabs usually live about 3-4 years, while the gigantic species, like the giant Japanese spider crab, may live as long as 100 years.